decentralized-hse/practice/07-crdt/README.md

 `N` are increment-only counters.
 Their TLV state is a sequence of `U` records containing zipped uint64 pairs {val,src}, the counter value and source replica id.
+As the counter is inc-only, we may use the value itself as a revision number.
+The merge operator is per-replica `max`, as later versions are greater.
-Their merge operator is per-replica `max` (as later versions are greater).
-Their native value is the sum of all replica values.
+The native value is the sum of all replica values (sum of contributions).

 `Z` are two-way counters (inc/dec).
-Their TLV format is a sequence of `I` records each having `{rev,src}` metadata as described in the `ISFR` section.
+Their TLV format is a sequence of `I` records each having `{rev,src}` metadata as described in the `FIRST` section.
 One record corresponds to one source, per-source merge rules are same as LWW.
 The native value is the sum of all `I` values.

 ### `E`

-Generic sets containing any `ISFR` elements.
-The TLV format is a sequence of enveloped ISFR records.
-It can contain records with negative version numbers.
+Generic sets containing any `FIRST` elements.
+The TLV format is a sequence of enveloped FIRST records.
+It can contain records with negative revision numbers.
 Those are tombstones (deleted entries).
-For example, `-11` from the previous example would go as `69 04 32 08 05 15`.
-Then, if replica #9 would remove that entry, it will change to `69 04 32 07 09 15`.
-Here, the version number changes `08` to `07` or 4 to -4, the author changes to 9.
+For example, `I{4,5}-11` from the `FIRST` example would go as `69 04 32 08 05 15`.
+Then, if replica #3 would want to remove that entry, it will issue a tombstone op `I{-5,3}-11` or `69 04 32 09 03 15`.
+Here, the version number changes from `08` to `09` or 4 to -5, the author changes to 3.

-The entries are sorted asc lexicographically (bytes.Compare).
+Within a set, the ops are sorted in the *value order*.
+Namely, if the type differs, they go in the alphabetical order (`F`, `I`, `R`, `S`, `T`).
+If the type is the same, they go in the ascending order, as per `strcmp` or `bytes.Compare`.
+That way, merging multiple versions of a set only requires one parallel pass of those, no additional allocation or sorting, very much like [mergesort][m] works.

+The string value for a set is like `{1,2,3}` where `1,2,3` are `FIRST` elements of the set.

 ### `M`

-Generic maps, mapping any `ISFR` value to any other `ISFR` value.
-The TLV format is a sequence of `ISFR` records, as described in the `ISFR` section.
-Records go in key-value pairs, except for tombstones (deleted entries) which go as keys, no values.
-Tombstones have negative revision number, same as `E`.
+Generic maps, mapping any `FIRST` value to any other `FIRST` value.
+The TLV format is a sequence of enveloped key-value op pairs.
+Any update should also contain the affected key-value pairs.
+Deleted entries might have `T` values (the key is present, the value is null) or the key might have a negative revision (no such key present).

-Pairs are sorted in the ascending byte-order of their key records (like `bytes.Compare()`).

-The merge strategy is last-writer-wins, in regard to values.
+Pairs are sorted in the value-order of their keys.
+When merging two pairs having an identical value of their keys, both the key and the value ops are merged according to the LWW rules.
+As with `E` sets, this only requires one parallel pass of the versions.

+The string value for a map is like `{4:null, "key":"value"}`

 ### `L`

+Generic arrays store any `FIRST` elements.
+Internally, `L` are Causal Trees (also known as Replicated Growable Arrays, RGAs).
-Generic arrays store any `ISFR` elements.
-The TLV format is a sequence of enveloped ISFR records.
-The order of the sequence is `weave`-like, i.e. records and tombstones go as they appear(ed) in the array.
-Deleted records change to tombstones, same as E.
+The TLV format is a sequence of enveloped FIRST ops.
+The order of the sequence is a *weave*, i.e. ops go in the same order as they appear(ed) in the resulting array.
+Deleted ops change to tombstones, same as E.

+The merging procedure follows the tree-traversal logic.
+Any change to an array must have a form of *subtrees*, each one arranged in the same weave order, each one prepended with a `T` op specifying its attachment point in the edited tree.

+Deletions look like `T` ops with negative revision numbers.
+As an example, suppose we have an array authored by #3 `I{1,3}1 I{2,3}2 I{3,3}3` or `[1,2,3]` and replica #4 wants to delete the first entry.
+Then, it issues a patch `T{1,3}T{-4,4}` that merges to produce `I{1,3}1 T{-4,4} I{2,3}2 I{3,3}3` or `[2,3]`.

+The string value for an array is like `[1,2,3]`

 ### `V`